75lb/contact/README.md

 =======
 A simple, private chat system.

+* Chat one-to-one or many-to-many
+* You control the data, end to end
+* For many-to-many chat, host your own private [relay](https://github.com/75lb/contact-server) locally or for free on Heroku
 * Terminal and web clients
-* Chat one-to-one or many-to-many
+* No data is snooped or stored